Close-your-eyes/fcexpr/README.md

 **So, I want to make a plea for workflow (ii) and provide tools to easily accomplish it.**

-The suggested concept of the fcexpr-package is actually not a major deal.
-It is 100 % derived though from a user-perspective and may exactly suit what you need to organize your flow experiments in a consistent way.
+The suggested concept of the fcexpr-package is 100 % derived from a flow-user perspective and may exactly suit what you need to organize your flow experiments in a consistent way.
 It will make it convenient to create a merged data frame of statistics directly from the flowjo workspace and meta data describing what the fcs files represent.
 Such data frame may then be subject to common procedures of tidying and plotting data with tools from the [tidyverse](https://www.tidyverse.org).

 **In comparison to other packages, values from flowjo workspaces can be